 Key takeaways

-• Keep a list of all over-the-counter and prescription drugs, vitamins, and herbal supplements that you take.
-Share this list with a healthcare provider before you start any new medications.
+To minimize venlafaxine interactions, keep a list of all medications and supplements taken, and share it with a healthcare provider before starting any new medications.

 Venlafaxine hydrochloride is approved by the U.S. Food and Drug Administration (FDA) to treat major depressive disorder, also known as depression.
 The extended-release version of venlafaxine is used to treat social anxiety disorder.
 Also known by its brand-name counterpart, Effexor, venlafaxine belongs to a group of antidepressants called serotonin-norepinephrine reuptake inhibitors (SNRIs) and works by increasing the levels of certain chemicals in the brain that help regulate mood and behavior.